phibronotchi-beep/solaris-framework/SOLARIS_PROJECT.md

+PHYLLUX_PROJECT.md
-# ☀️ SOLARIS PROTECTION FRAMEWORK ☀️
+# 🌿 PHYLLUX PROTECTION FRAMEWORK 🌿

 ## *How These Inventions Are Protected*